pluralsight/guides/draft/front-end-javascript/building-a-redux-application-with-angular-2-part-2/article.md

 # What we did last time

 # Restructuring
   In this part, the application is going to be accomodated in a way that it can support having multiple states in its Store.
-To do so, the architecture of the application needs to be altered.
+To do so, many of the elements of the architecture of the application need to be altered.

-  In its current state, the application does not have a Meta-Reducer.
+  In its current state, the application does not have a Meta-Reducer, which is essential for having more than one state.
 Meta-Reducers are a map of all the reducer functions in the state tree.
 It contains a reference for each of the state slices and their reducers.
 When an action gets dispatched, the Meta-Reducer goes through the map of all reducers, looking for the one that matches the action type and calls the function.

   Another issue that causes concern is  the actions and the reducer for `operations` are staying together, but as the applicaiton grows and the actions and the reducer are becoming more complex, there's going to be a lot of code in a single file.
 Thus, the actions and the reducers have to be divided in different files.